 - Pest Control

-How much your utilities are and how you pay them depends on if they are included in your rent or if you are charged separately by the provider, either at a flat rate or based on usage.
-It could actually be a mix of both.
-For instance, your apartment complex could include a flat rate for water, trash, sewage, and pest control that’s automatically added to your monthly rent.
-But you can’t forget about your gas, electricity, and internet/cable providers.
+How much your utilities are and how you pay them depends on whether they are included in your rent or if you are charged separately by the provider, either at a flat rate or based on usage.
+It could be a mix of both.
+For instance, your apartment community could include a flat rate for water, trash, sewage, and pest control in your monthly rent.
+But you can’t forget your gas, electricity, and internet/cable providers.

-It’s vital to ask the property manager or landlord how they handle and split up utilities before you sign the lease.
-If you don’t have a ballpark number for how much you’ll be paying each month for utilities, then you could end up paying more than you anticipated.
+Ask the property manager or landlord how they handle and split up utilities before you sign the lease.
+If you don’t have a ballpark number for how much you’ll be paying each month for utilities, you could end up paying more than you anticipated.

 Do apartment communities count my roommate’s income too?

 If you’re signing a joint lease, all incomes are added together to determine if you meet the income requirements.
-For example, if your potential landlord’s income requirement is four times the monthly rent, you and your roommate(s) income will be added together to determine if you meet the criteria.
+For example, if your potential landlord’s income requirement is four times the monthly rent, your income and your roommate’s income will be added together to determine if you meet the criteria.